Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 Identify is for setting the user properties of a particular user without sending any event.
 The SDK supports the operations `set`, `setOnce`, `unset`, `add`, `append`, `prepend`, `preInsert`, `postInsert`, and `remove` on individual user properties.
 Declare the operations via a provided Identify interface.
 You can chain together multiple operations in a single Identify object.
 The Identify object is then passed to the Amplitude client to send to the server.

 !!!note
     If the Identify call is sent after the event, the results of operations are visible immediately in the dashboard user’s profile area.
-However, they won't appear in chart results until another event is sent after the Identify call.
+However, they don't appear in chart results until another event is sent after the Identify call.
 The identify call only affects events going forward.
 More details [here](https://amplitude.zendesk.com/hc/en-us/articles/115002380567-User-Properties-Event-Properties#applying-user-properties-to-events).

 #### Set a user property